aduh95/schwifty-markdown/README.md

 > `SCHWIFTY_DISABLE_JAVA` at true or use the `--no-java` flag when running
 > schwifty to disable the warning on startup.

-Then, you need to download the package dependecies using `yarn` (you might need to use `sudo`):
+Then, you need to download the package dependencies using `yarn` (you might need to use `sudo`):

 ```sh